-- May recieved a maximum of 80 hours of donated leave per calendar year;
+- May recieve a maximum of 80 hours of donated leave per calendar year;

 - Will be paid at their current pay rate;

-- If receiving income form California State Disability Insurance (SDI), will have benefits coordinated to the extent allowable by law;
+- If receiving income from California State Disability Insurance (SDI), will have benefits coordinated to the extent allowable by law;

 - May not be receiving benefits from the College's Long-Term Disability Plan.